How many hours do you have in a day?

 - These symbols are the signifiers, in this case, you easily differentiate by priority.

-- If a need to be done in the future then migrates the task into the future month, and add in the monthly log.
+- If a need to be done in the future then migrates the task into the future month, and add to the monthly log.

 - Then head over to the next blank page and create a page called “collections“, where you add notes for your task and add the page to the index.